pawtimation/pawtimation/replit.md

 ## Overview

 Pawtimation is a UK-focused pet care booking platform that connects pet owners with trusted friends or professional sitters.
 The platform operates on a dual-channel model: a cost-effective "Friends" channel (£15/day) and a premium "Professional Sitters" channel with insurance and vetting.
-Key features include invite-based friend booking, sitter browsing, daily photo updates with AI-generated diary summaries, escrow payments via Stripe Connect, cancellation management with UK-specific policies, and key handover coordination.
+Key features include invite-based friend booking, sitter browsing, daily photo updates with AI-generated diary summaries, escrow payments via Stripe Connect, cancellation management with UK-specific policies, key handover coordination, and GPS-based arrival/departure tracking.

+The platform provides two distinct user journeys via a landing page: pet owners can add their pets and book sitters, while sitters can create profiles, manage services, and view their bookings.

 ## User Preferences